Expansion of the propagation of chaos for Bird and Nanbu systems: Introduction

-We wish here to establish a similar expansion for a family of particles systems including Bird and Nanbu systems.
-We do not go as far as getting an expansion in the terms of Theorem 1.6 and Corollary 1.8 of \cite{del-moral-patras-rubenthaler-2009}, but what we have is enough for proving a central-limit theorem (Theorem \ref{Theo:clt}).
+In this paper, our aim is to establish a similar expansion for a family of particles systems including Bird and Nanbu systems.
+We do not go as far as obtaining an expansion in the terms of Theorem 1.6 and Corollary 1.8 of \cite{del-moral-patras-rubenthaler-2009}, but our expansion is sufficient to prove central-limit theorems (Theorem \ref{Th:TCL-debut} and Corollary \ref{cor:TCL}).
 Bird and Nanbu systems are used to approximate the solution of the mollified Boltzmann equation.
 We refer mainly to \cite{graham-meleard-1997} and take into account models described in (2.5), (2.6) of \cite{graham-meleard-1997} (a similar description can be found in \cite{graham-meleard-1999}, Section 3).
-An other reference paper on the subject is \cite{graham-meleard-1994}.
-The main points of interest of this paper are: it provides a sequel to the estimates on propagation of chaos of \cite{graham-meleard-1997}, \cite{graham-meleard-1999} and it allows to apply the results of \cite{del-moral-patras-rubenthaler-2008}, \cite{del-moral-patras-rubenthaler-2009} to Bird and Nanbu systems.
-In particular,

-\begin{itemize} \item we get a central-limit theorem for the empirical measure of the system (Th. \ref{Theo:clt}) with less assumptions then in \cite{meleard-1998} Th.
-4.2, 4.3. (we suppose only the existence and unicity of a solution to (\ref{eq:integrodiff})) \item these results hold for trajectories of the particles on any interval $[0;T]$. \end{itemize} The proofs leading to the development in the propagation of chaos are radically different from those in \cite{del-moral-patras-rubenthaler-2009} and this is why we decided to write them in a different paper.
+Another reference paper on the subject is \cite{graham-meleard-1994}.
+Our paper is mainly interesting in the following: it provides a sequel to the estimates on propagation of chaos of \cite{graham-meleard-1997}, \cite{graham-meleard-1999} and it allows to apply the techniques of \cite{del-moral-patras-rubenthaler-2008}, \cite{del-moral-patras-rubenthaler-2009} to Bird and Nanbu systems.
+In particular: \begin{itemize} \item In the present paper, we obtain a central-limit theorem for the empirical measure of the system (Th. \ref{Th:TCL-debut}) under less assumptions than in \cite{meleard-1998} Th.
+4.2, 4.3. (we only make assumptions that are sufficient to ensure a solution to the problem \ref{def:pb-02} defined in Definition \ref{def:pb-02}).
+Note that the results of \cite{meleard-1998} hold under the assumption that the operator $L$, describing the ``free'' trajectories of the particles (see below), has a certain form, and that its coefficients and their derivatives up to a certain order are bounded (see in particular $(H_{0}'')$ p.
+215 of \cite{meleard-1998}).
+These assumptions are stronger than our and are more than what is required to have existence of a solution to \ref{def:pb-02}.
+Note also that the result in \cite{meleard-1998} is a functional CLT for the empirical process whereas our result is a Gaussian fluctuation field result for the empirical measure, it considers only a finite number of centered real test functions.
+A result similar to \cite{meleard-1998} can be found in \cite{uchiyama-1983-b} (with similar assumptions). \item Our convergence results (Theorem \ref{Th:conv-ps-debut}, Theorem \ref{Th:TCL-debut}, Corollary \ref{cor:TCL}) hold for particles trajectories on any interval $[0,T]$. \end{itemize} Here, the proofs are radically different from those in \cite{del-moral-patras-rubenthaler-2009} and this is why we decided to write them in a different paper.
+In \cite{del-moral-patras-rubenthaler-2009}, we deal with combinatorial problems related to the particle system studied there whereas in the present paper, we deal with coupling problems.